internetisaiah/title-converter/README.md

 6. In a terminal window, navigate to your home directory, then type `ls` to see if you've successfully copied over the `title-converter` folder.

-7. If you're using MacOS or LInux, be sure to give the script executable permissions:
+7. If you're using MacOS or Linux, be sure to give the script executable permissions:

    ```
    chmod +rwx ./title-converter/main.py`